LLNL/axom/src/components/lumberjack/docs/sphinx/communicator_class.rst

 .. note:: This is the recommended Communicator.

 This Communicator uses a standard Binary Tree design to scalably pass Messages between nodes.
 Rank 0 is the root of the Binary Tree and the only node allowed to output messages.
-Each single push, the child nodes send their currently held messages to their parents without waiting to receive messages themselves.
-This communicator takes lg(number of nodes) to completely flush messages to the root node.
+For each single push, the child nodes send their currently held messages to their parents without waiting to receive messages themselves.
+For a full push, this communicator takes the log of nodes to completely flush all currently held messages to the root node.

 .. _rootcommunicator_class_label: